 a) Proxies shall not be given for any member of the ECDP except where provided by statute.

 Section 4.
 Notice of meetings.

-- Notice of the place and time of meetings of the County Committee shall be made in advance for all regular and special meetings by email, or mail if requested, website, Facebook, and twitter, to members of the committee.
-To the extent possible, notice will also be provided via publication in community news
+a) Notice of the place and time of meetings of the County Committee shall be made in advance for all regular and special meetings by email, or mail if requested, website, Facebook, and twitter, to members of the committee.
+To the extent possible, notice will also be provided via publication in community newspapers.

 Section 5.
 Resolutions.